“Let’s Build A Garden”

 Have you got enough room for sports or a trampoline?
-Is it staying?
+And is it staying?

 How can you plan and work with your parents in their garden, and you in yours?

-Try comparing where your garden is now and where their garden is now and the elements you want to change?
+Try comparing how your garden is now and how their garden is now and the elements you both want to change?

-Have you got pipes, cables or phone lines to think about?
+But, what if you have got pipes, cables or phone lines to think about?

 What type of soil do you have?